un-shayani/dotstatsuite-docker-compose/README.md

 # The dotstatsuite-docker-compose repository

 This repository contains .Stat Suite docker-compose sample files to ease deployments for developments, tests, pilots and demos using docker containers.
-They can also be used as a starting point to setup production environments, but for that still need to be complemented with scaling, archiving, security configurations, etc.
+They can also be used as a starting point to setup production environments, but for that they still need to be complemented with scaling, archiving, security configurations, etc.

 # Setup of mono-tenant .Stat Suite v8 docker-based installation with two dataspaces

-The aim of this document to provide a reference manual for setting up a demo .StatSuite v8 installation: a mono-tenant configuration with two dataspaces (*design* and *release*) using KeyCloak service for authentication.
+The aim of this document is to provide a reference manual for setting up a demo of .Stat Suite: a mono-tenant configuration with two dataspaces (*design* and *release*) using KeyCloak service for authentication.

 For further details on the requirements please refer to the following GitLab ticket: https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-docker-compose/-/issues/4#note_373485821